MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/index.md

 ## Security library

 This library controls how users sign-in and access services.
-We recommend you always take the latest version of our library in your app when possible.
-We use [semantic versioning](http://semver.org) so you can control the risk associated with updating your app.
-As an example, always downloading the latest minor version number (e.g. x.*y*.x) ensures you get the latest security and feature enhancements but our API surface remains the same.
-You can always see the latest version and release notes under the Releases tab of GitHub.
+We recommend using the latest version of our library in your app when possible.
+We use [semantic versioning](http://semver.org/) so you can control the risk associated with updating your app.
+As an example, always downloading the latest minor version number (e.g. x.y.x) ensures you get the latest security and feature enhancements but our API surface remains the same.
+You can always see the latest version and release notes under the [Releases tab on GitHub](https://github.com/AzureAD/microsoft-authentication-library-for-go/releases).

 ## Security reporting